btskinner/rworkshop/_modules/programming.md

 =================

 You can write your own functions in R and should!
-They don’t need to be complex like the ones we’ve been using.
+They don’t need to be complex.
 In fact, they tend to be best when kept simple.
-Mostly, you want a function to one thing really well.
+Mostly, you want a function to do one thing really well.

 To make a function, you use the `function()` function.
 Put the code that you want your function to run in the braces `{}`.
 Any arguments that you